apache/treasurer-site/README.md

 [Apache Treasurer](https://treasurer.apache.org/)

-This repository provides the website and source code for Apache Petri.
+This repository provides the website and source code for The Apache Software Foudnation office of the Treasurer.

 - [Pages](content/pages) -- website pages in GitHub Markdown
 - [Issues](https://github.com/apache/treasurer-site/issues) -- tracker